 One of the most-regarded features of RAID 0 arrays is that it works with any software and operating system.
 RAID 0 volumes can be used on Mac, Linux, or Windows file systems.
 Losing essential data stored on such a convenient storage system is never good news.
 But trusting your failed device to us, you can rest assured that your device is in the hands of professionals.

 Rebuild RAID 0 After Drive Failure

-PITS Global Data Recovery Services understands that some of our customers’ cases are time-sensitive where data needs immediate restoration.
-Our team holds more than 50 offices and drop-off locations and also offer fast shipping for our customers.
+PITS Global Data Recovery Services understands that some of our customers’ cases are time-sensitive where data need immediate restoration.
+Our team holds more than 50 offices and drop-off locations and also offers fast shipping for our customers.

 Thus, trusting your RAID 0 to us, you can have peace of mind because we will recover your data as quickly as possible.
 Additionally, our customer service is available 24/7, so it will respond within a few hours.
-This way, if you feel devastated over the data loss, you can request emergency data recovery, which lasts 8-48 hours.
+If you feel devastated over the data loss, you can request emergency data recovery, which lasts 8-48 hours.

 If your RAID drive failed, contact our customer service via e-mail, fill in the request form, or call us at (888) 611-0737.